thai-language.comInternet resource

 The name of the Thai orthographic symbol, a dot, which is placed underneath a consonant which has no associated vowel sound.
 For example, phinthu may be placed under the first consonant in a consonant cluster.

-phonemeThe simplest single significant unit of sound in a language.
-In this context, 'significant' means 'meaningful, conveying or carrying meaning.'
-For some phonemes, phonetic variation may be permissible (regional accents or speech variation of an individual); such variation does not change the semantic content of the utterance.
+phonemeThe simplest unit of sound that distinguishes meaning in a language.
+For some phonemes, phonetic variation may be permissible (regional accents or speech variation of an individual); each of these realizations of the phoneme is called an allophone.
+In this way, a phoneme can be considered to be the abstract or underlying representation of a set of allophones.
+Allophonic variation does not change the semantic content of the phoneme.

 phonemicPertaining to phonemes, the simplest meaningful sounds of a language.